-In and Out of American Art: Between Provincialism and Transnationalism, 1940–80 will be a major two-day international conference at the University of St Andrews, funded principally by the Terra Foundation for American Art, with additional support from the School of Art History at St Andrews.
+In and Out of American Art: Between Provincialism and Transnationalism, 1940–80 is a major two-day international conference in the School of Art History at the University of St Andrews on the 27th and 28th October 2017.
+The conference is generously funded by the Terra Foundation for American Art and the Paul Mellon Centre for British Art.
 The aim of the conference is to reassess how artists and art professionals negotiated the formidable reputation of American art, both within the US and internationally, between the years 1940 and 1980.
 We have chosen this timeframe because there is a general consensus that during these decades the prestige of the US art world – for which ‘New York’ functioned as a synecdoche – was understood to enjoy a global reach.

 The period can be bracketed at one end by the 1942 exhibition ‘Artists in Exile’ at the Pierre Matisse Gallery in New York, which featured the work of artists including the Chilean painter Roberto Matta, the Russian painter Pavel Tchelitchew and sculptor Ossip Zadkine, as well as the French surrealists Andre Breton and Andre Masson, and might be taken as emblematic of the internationalizing dynamics that, paradoxically, led to the US being perceived as the ‘center’ of the art world.
 But by the mid-late 1970s artists and critics were contesting this notion, from Donald Judd, who in his 1975 article ‘Imperialism, Nationalism and Regionalism’ provocatively stated that ‘Art is a peripheral activity, almost outside of the society of the United States,’ to Terry Smith, whose Artforum polemic ‘The Provincialism Problem’ deconstructed the metropolitan-provincial binary as entirely subjective and reliant on a locational perspective.
 For Smith, by the mid-1970s, the New York artworld itself was pervaded by provincialism.